itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 - By making your methods callable through the web, external applications can integrate with Salesforce.

 ### Example Use Case

-- You hav an internal app used to make calls to potential leads.
+- You have an internal app used to make calls to potential leads.

-- You can show the leads data from Salesforce in your app and also get updates in the lead status, if any.
+- You can show the lead data from Salesforce in your app and also get updates on the lead status if any.

 ### [Steps to Expose a Class as a REST Service](https://developer.salesforce.com/docs/atlas.en-us.224.0.apexcode.meta/apexcode/apex_rest.htm)

 1. Define your class as `global`.